4.8. Spectrum Classes

 np.nan if non-existent

-For instance, we can calculate the peak wavelength of the LED B1 standard illuminant by doing:
+For instance, we can calculate the peak wavelength of the LED B1 standard illuminant with:

 >>> spec = ot.presets.light_spectrum.led_b1